ccdcoe/CDMCS/Suricata/setup/README.md

 /home/vagrant/.local/bin/suricata-update list-sources
 ```

-Suricata rule database can be updated without system restart.
+Suricata rule database can be updated without system restart, but this requires `unux-command`.
+More on this later.

 ```
 suricatasc -c "reload-rules"